 • Gastrointestinal diseases including celiac disease

 Currently, Medicare Part B only covers outpatient MNT for diabetes, renal disease, and post-kidney transplant.

-Allow nurse practitioners, physician assistants, clinical nurse specialists, and psychologists to refer patients for MNT.
+The legislation would also allow more types of providers—including nurse practitioners, physician assistants, clinical nurse specialists, and psychologists—to refer patients to MNT.

 A message from The Academy of Nutrition and Dietetics:

 "We urge you to use the resources provided by the Academy to ensure that your elected officials in Washington, D.C. know your views as both voters and nutrition and food professionals.
 Your activism is extremely important to the success of our agenda."